theohbrothers/docker-go-tools/README.md

     $ go
     ```

-    go tools should be used in the scope of a repo
+    Dockerized go tool wrappers should be used in the scope of a repo

     ```sh
-    $ which go
+    $ which dlv
     /path/to/docker-go-tools/bin/dlv
+    # Ensure we are in the scope of a git repo
     $ cd /path/to/your/repo
     $ dlv
-    $ gopls
-    $ bingo
     ```

 5. Get standalone (non-dockerized) go tools

     ```sh
+    # Ensure we are not in the scope of a git repo
+    cd ~
     $ go get github.com/golangbot/hello
     $ which hello
     /home/user/go/bin/hello